Key Takeaways

 What limits do project owners typically require from a general contractor?

 Common requirements include $1,000,000 per occurrence and $2,000,000 or $3,000,000 aggregate for general liability, $1,000,000 combined single limit for commercial auto, statutory workers compensation with $1,000,000 employer's liability, and umbrella coverage for larger projects.
-Loyola University's contractor requirements, for example, require $1M/$3M CGL, $1M auto, and $1M employer's liability.
+One university's contractor requirements, for example, require $1M/$3M commercial general liability, $1M auto, and $1M employer's liability.

 Why is a general contractor quote higher than a single-trade contractor quote?